albasitdikova/Resale_price_predictor/README.md

-# Project2

-## Project Title
- Resale price predictor on designer handbags
+# Resale price predictor on designer handbags

 ## Description
 To see which feautures resale price depends on, predict the price for new items